 I had Chase’s number, but it might be awkward if I ask him about his break-up with my best friend.
-I had the others’ numbers – Thea’s and Max’s and Owen’s and even Alicia’s, who was practically just some friend’s friend’s girlfriend – but I might as well be breaking news I had no right to break.
+I had our other friends' numbers - Thea’s and Max’s and Owen’s and even Alicia’s, who was practically just some friend's friend's girlfriend - but I might as well be breaking news I had no right to break.

-So that night after a trip from uni, I found myself standing outside the door of An and Gine’s apartment unit, phone in hand, typin’ out a text:
+So that night after a trip from uni, I found myself standing outside the door of An and Gine's apartment, phone in hand, typin' out a text:

 It took An approximately five seconds not to text me, but to CALL me.

-No pleasantries, he was down to the point as soon as I picked up.
-“Alright loser, what is it?”
+No pleasantries, they were straight to the point as soon as I picked up.
+"Alright loser, what is it?"

 I grinned as I asked back, "Why don'tcha open the door to find out?"